-Author Jessica Brody taught writing courses at libraries and conferences for years.
+Before trying to make money on Udemy, author Jessica Brody had taught writing courses at libraries and conferences for years.
 Although she enjoyed teaching, it started to get exhausting.
 She had to travel to each location, and she often taught the same material over and over again.
 Brody started looking for an alternative.

 “My husband was researching online teaching platforms, and we decided to create a short writing class as a test course for Udemy to see if it’d work,” she said.
 “We earned $1,000 in the first week after releasing it.”

-If you’re like Brody and looking for a source of extra income, you could teach classes through Udemy too.
-Find out how the platform works and Brody’s tips for getting started.
+If you’re like Brody and looking for a source of extra income — perhaps to pay off that pesky student loan debt — you could teach classes through Udemy, too.
+Find out how the platform works, plus Brody’s tips for getting started.

-For people looking to earn extra income, Udemy can be a great tool.
+For people looking to earn extra income for student debt or other purposes, Udemy can be a great tool.
 If you’re an expert in your field or have expertise in a specific niche, you can create a course and sell it online.
 You’ll earn money for every student who enrolls.

-Brody currently offers five courses on different aspects of writing.
-Her courses are popular; over 7,000 people have taken her classes on Udemy.
+Brody currently offers seven courses on different aspects of writing.
+Her courses are popular; more than 25,000 people have taken her classes on Udemy.
 Her earnings from teaching online are substantial.

 With Udemy, your earning potential is unlimited.
 You decide how much to charge for your course.
 Some courses are free or cost as little as $1, while others cost hundreds.
 How much you make depends on the price you set and the demand for your course.

 One of the best features of selling classes on Udemy is the fact that it can become an excellent source of passive income.
-Once you create and post a course, it can earn you money for a long time without additional work from you.
+Once you create and post a course, it can earn you money for a long time without additional work.

-According to Udemy, there are over 65,000 classes on the platform.
-There are courses on almost every subject imaginable, including dog grooming, making gift baskets, computer programming, and editing photos.
-Although some of the best-selling courses focus on graphic design and programming, you can make lots of money teaching any subject.
+There are courses on almost every subject imaginable, including dog grooming, making gift baskets, computer programming and, yes, repaying student loans.
+Although some of the best-selling courses focus on graphic design and programming, you can earn money teaching any subject.
 It just might take more work to market your course to potential students.

 Although Udemy can be a good source of extra income, it takes more than just throwing together a course to be successful.
 Brody offered the following five tips to help you get started.